jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Use of valuations or financial statements
 (8) Income and deductions of the multi-rate PIE are allocated to investors and investor classes for attribution periods as— (a) reflected in the PIE's valuation of investor interests, if the PIE makes these valuations and paragraph (c) does not apply to the income and deductions:
-  (b) shown in the PIE's financial statements, if the PIE does not makes the valuations referred to in paragraph (a) and paragraph (c) does not apply to the income and deductions:
+  (b) shown in the PIE's financial statements, if the PIE does not make the valuations referred to in paragraph (a) and paragraph (c) does not apply to the income and deductions:
   (c) given by Determination G27: Swaps, Method C, if the income and deductions arise from a financial arrangement that meets the requirements for the method and the multi-rate PIE, before becoming a party to the financial arrangement, chooses to use the method for the income and deductions from such financial arrangements and does not revoke the choice.

 ### HM 35B Treatment of certain provisions made by multi-rate PIEs